web-infra-dev/modern.js/packages/document/module-doc/docs/en/guide/advance/in-depth-about-dev-command.md

 ## Extending the dev command

-If you need to extend the dev command, or rather provide your own Module Tools debugging tool plug-in, then you will need to know the following first.
+If you need to extend the dev command, or rather provide your own Module Tools debugging tool plugin, then you will need to know the following first.

 * [Development of plugins](plugins/guide/getting-started)
 * [Debugging Tools Plugin API](/api/plugin-api/plugin-hooks#调试钩子)